 Checking HDMI ports with internet provider service can save you from many initial settings.

-- First, check that your HDMI cables are properly plugged into your TV and device.
+- First, check that your HDMI cables are properly plugged into your new TV and device.

 - If it’s not, try unplugging and replugging it in.